 (ABMDR) is funded by the Commonwealth to maintain the national donor registry and to coordinate searches of the national and international registries for a matching donor or cord blood unit for the treatment of patients.
 The ABMDR also administers the National Cord Blood Collection Network

 (NCBCN) which coordinates the collection and banking of umbilical cord blood.
 The NCBCN is jointly funded by the Commonwealth and State and Territory Health Departments.

-Through the Haemopoietic Progenitor Cell Programme (HPCP), the Commonwealth further supports the access of eligible Australian patients to HPC treatment by funding the International Searches Programme (ISP) and the Bone Marrow Transplant Programme (BMTP).
+Through the Haemopoietic Progenitor Cell Program (HPCP), the Commonwealth further supports the access of eligible Australian patients to HPC treatment by funding the International Searches Program (ISP) and the Bone Marrow Transplant Program (BMTP).

 International Searches Programme (ISP)

 Patients requiring HPC treatment need to be matched to a suitable donor.
 If a donor cannot be found in Australia, the ISP provides funding for the ABMDR to search international registries for a match for the patient.

 Further information on the ISP can be found on the ABMDR website